bwahn/bwahn.github.io/projects/index.md

 fb_comments: 3
 title: Projects
 ---
+I'm really like to work and contribute to the below open source projects.
 - Requests : Requests is an elegant and simple HTTP library for Python, built for human beings. ([Github](https://github.com/requests/requests))
 - CEF : The Chromium Embedded Framework (CEF) is a simple framework for embedding Chromium-based browsers in other applications. ([Bitbucket](https://bitbucket.org/chromiumembedded/cef/overview))
 - Chromium : The Chromium projects include Chromium and Chromium OS, the open-source projects behind the Google Chrome browser and Google Chrome OS ([Contributor](http://bwahn.me/2014/04/09/contribute-code-to-Chromium.html)), Chromium projects : ([Github](https://github.com/bwahn/chromium))